disarm-platform/fn-prevalence-predictor-mgcv/SPECS.md

 ## Constraints

-- maximum number of points/features
+- maximum number of points/features (being established)
-- maximum number of layers is XX
+- maximum number of layers is currently unknown but likely to be fine up to 25 covariates.
 - can only include points within a single country

 ## Response